thoughtbot/guides/working-together/README.md

   - **Avoid** whenever possible:
     - Using slang when talking about an important subject.
     - Ambiguous phrases or words with multiple meanings.
+    - Using acronyms during the conversation.
+Don't assume everyone knows them.
+    - Using general non-inclusive terms like "guys" when referring to the group.
   - **Prioritize** whenever possible:
     - Short, direct sentences over long sentences.
       - [Here's a good example by pudding.cool].